-Galectins-1, -3, and -7 Are Prognostic Markers for Survival of Ovarian Cancer Patients
+Expression Patterns of Galectins-1, -3, and -7 are Prognostic for Overall Survival in Ovarian Cancer

+Alice Author1,*, Bob Author2, Christine Author1,2,+, and Derek Author2,+

+1Affiliation, department, city, postcode, country

+2Affiliation, department, city, postcode, country

+*corresponding.author@email.example

++these authors contributed equally to this work

-Abstract: There is a tremendous need for developing new useful prognostic factors in ovarian cancer.
-Galectins are a family of carbohydrate binding proteins which have been suggested to serve as prognostic factors for various cancer types.
-In this study, the presence of Galectin-1, -3, and -7 was investigated in 156 ovarian cancer specimens by immunochemical staining.
-Staining was evaluated in the cytoplasm and nucleus of cancer cells as well as the peritumoral stroma using a semi quantitative score (Remmele (IR) score).
-Patients’ overall survival was compared between different groups of Galectin expression.
-Galectin (Gal)-1 and -3 staining was observed in the peritumoral stroma as well as the nucleus and cytoplasm of tumor cells, while Gal-7 was only present in the cytoplasm of tumor cells.
-Patients with Gal-1 expression in the cytoplasm or high Gal-1 expression in the peritumoral stroma showed reduced overall survival.
-Nuclear Gal-3 staining correlated with a better outcome.
-We observed a significantly reduced overall survival for cases with high Gal-7 expression and a better survival for Gal-7 negative cases, when compared to cases with low expression of Gal-7.
-We were able to show that both tumor and stroma staining of Gal-1 could serve as negative prognostic factors for ovarian cancer.
-We were able to confirm cytoplasmic Gal-7 as a negative prognostic factor.
-Gal-3 staining in the nucleus could be a new positive prognosticator for ovarian cancer.
+Abstract: There is a considerable need for the development of new prognostic factors in ovarian cancer.
+Galectins are carbohydrate-binding proteins that have been suggested to serve as prognostic factors for various cancer types.
+In this study, the expression of galectin (Gal)-1, -3, and -7 was investigated in 156 ovarian cancer specimens using immunohistochemical staining.
+Overall patient survival was compared among groups stratified by galectin expression.
+Gal-1 and -3 staining was observed in the peritumoural stroma as well as the nucleus and cytoplasm of tumour cells, while Gal-7 was only present in the cytoplasm.
+Patients with Gal-1 expression in the cytoplasm or high Gal-1 expression in the peritumoural stroma showed reduced overall survival.
+Nuclear Gal-3 staining correlated with better clinical outcomes.
+Cases with high Gal-7 expression exhibited significantly reduced overall survival, while Gal-7-negative cases exhibited improved survival.
+Our results indicate that tumour and stromal staining of Gal-1 and cytoplasmic staining of Gal-7 serve as negative prognostic factors for ovarian cancer, while nuclear Gal-3 staining may represent a new positive prognosticator for ovarian cancer.
+These findings suggest that galectins may represent promising new targets for ovarian cancer treatment.

-Keywords:

-Galectin-1; Galectin-3; Galectin-7; ovarian cancer; overall survival

-1. Introduction
+Introduction

-Ovarian cancer is the most lethal gynecological malignancy, ranking fifth in estimated cancer deaths among women in the USA [1].
-First-line treatment consists of primary debulking surgery followed by platinum and paclitaxel chemotherapy [2].
-Still, the 5-year relative survival rate for epithelial ovarian cancer patients is less than 50% [3].
-A lack of screening methods and the frequent presentation with advanced stage disease are considered as the main reasons for the poor outcome of ovarian cancer patients.
-Disease stage at diagnosis, extent of residual disease after surgery, histological subtype, and a high volume of ascites can be used as prognosticators in ovarian cancer [4].
-Numerous studies have aimed to introduce new biological prognostic factors in ovarian cancer.
-Recently, carbohydrate stem cell marker TF1 has been proposed as negative prognostic marker in ovarian cancer displaying wildtype p53, while estrogen receptor promoter methylation could predict overall survival in low-grade ovarian carcinoma patients [5,6].
-Although for these and various other molecules the prognostic value independently of clinical parameters has been proven, until today, except for breast cancer gene (BRCA)-status, no biological marker is commonly accepted [4].
-Further specification of anti-cancer therapy necessarily requires an improvement of biological prognostic markers in ovarian cancer.
+Ovarian cancer is the most lethal gynecological malignancy, ranking fifth in estimated cancer deaths among women in the USA1.
+First-line treatment consists of primary debulking surgery followed by platinum and paclitaxel chemotherapy2.
+Despite these treatments, the 5-year relative survival rate for epithelial ovarian cancer patients remains below 50%3.
+A lack of screening methods and frequent presentation with advanced stage disease are considered the main reasons for the poor outcomes of ovarian cancer patients.

+Prognosticators in ovarian cancer include disease stage at diagnosis, extent of residual disease after surgery, histological subtype, and the volume of ascites4.
+Numerous studies have aimed to identify new biological prognostic factors in ovarian cancer.
+Recently, the carbohydrate stem cell marker TF1 has been proposed as a negative prognostic marker in ovarian cancer displaying wild-type p53, while estrogen receptor promoter methylation predicts overall survival in low-grade ovarian carcinoma patients5,6.
+Although the prognostic value independent of clinical parameters has been demonstrated for these and various other molecules, to date, with the exception of breast cancer gene (BRCA) status, no biological marker is commonly accepted4.
+Further specification of anti-cancer therapies necessitates an improvement in the biological prognostic markers for ovarian cancer.